Training / Workshops

 Organised by ICOMOS CIF

-We will implement the outcomes outcomes from previous ICOMOS-CIF 2026 Symposia in Granada, the 1993 Guidelines on Education and Training in the Conservation of Monuments, Ensembles and Sites and the 2023 ICOMOS-CIF Decalogue for Education in Architectural Conservation).
+During the masterclass, we will implement the outcomes from the ICOMOS-CIF 2026 Symposia in Granada, and will use the 1993 Guidelines on Education and Training in the Conservation of Monuments, Ensembles and Sites and the ICOMOS-CIF Decalogue for Education in Architectural Conservation) as framework.
 We will also use the results from two ongoing projects: ICOMOS-CIF GACETS (Global Architectural Conservation Education and Training Survey) and the CIF Glossary (multilingual).
-We will use the evidence provided in the previous session, existing literature and other experiences of the speakers and participants to discuss and conclude the competences (knowledge, skills and experience) needed today to carry out archaeological and architectural conservation.

-Format: Introduction to topics and exercises, distribution of tasks and groups, discussion, shared conclusions.
-Fieldwork is available.
+Format: Introduction to topics and exercises, distribution of tasks and groups, fieldwork, discussion, public reviews and shared conclusions.

 PRELIMINARY ASSESSMENT CLASSAdditional Fees Apply